-- a. maintain information flow to and from WebEOC; - b. provide a facility for coordinating Council's response to an emergency situation, including activation, deployment and management of Council and community resources; - c. coordinate requests from the Response Management Authority and Support Agencies for additional resourcing across all response levels municipal, regional and state; - d. monitor all operational activities; - e. provide for the management of information to be reported to the Regional Controller; - f. coordinate media management; - g. coordinate and disseminate public information; and - h. identify additional emergency requirements (eg. the need to activate local or regional recovery arrangements).
+- a. manage tasks, personnel and resources, including Council and community resources - b. setup and monitor communications (inc WebEOC) - c. co-ordinate response-support operations - d. coordinate requests from the Response Management Authority and Support Agencies for additional resources across all response levels municipal, regional and state; - e. provide for the management of information to be reported to the Regional Controller; - f. manage logistical support for MECC personnel - g. manage finance and records management - h. log all actions and decisions - i. record observations for lessons-learned/evaluation - j. coordinate media management; - k. coordinate and disseminate public information; and - I. identify additional emergency requirements (eg. the need to activate local or regional recovery arrangements).

-The MC will nominate an Incident Management Team for the MECC.
+The MC will nominate an Incident Management Team for the MECC based on AIIMS principles and structure.